Chapter 44 : Goosebumps

 1. Don’t do it.

-2. If you must do it, try not to pick a Weasley who’s also part-veela.
+2. If you do do it, try not to pick a Weasley who’s also part-veela.

-The room seemed to throb with silence, except for the sound of Dom’s heavy-breathing.
+The room seemed to throb with terse silence as Dom and I stared at each other, our gazes locked with unwavering intensity.
 Finally, I could bear it no longer.
-Trembling, I cocked my head and stretched my lips in what I hoped to be a winning smile, but was most likely a baring of teeth similar to that of a hunted animal.
+Trembling, I cocked my head to the side and nervously stretched my lips in what I hoped to be a winning smile, but was probably more like the baring of teeth similar to that of a hunted animal.

-Dom’s nostrils flared.
-Then, all of a sudden, she rushed forward, pushing aside a chair that landed on the floor with a loud clatter, and lunged across the table, hands and arms outstretched in ready strangling position.
-“WHY YOU LITTLE - “
+Dom’s nostrils flared sharply.
+And then, all of a sudden, she was rushing forward, a nearby chair landing with a clatter as she pushed it aside, and lunging across the table with her hands and arms outstretched in ready strangling position.
+“WHY YOU LITTLE — "

-I shrieked, and then there was a mad scramble as Aidan hastily stood up to restrain Dom mid-assault, and I helped by cowering behind my chair in a brilliant display of Slytherin pride.
+I shrieked, and then there was a mad scramble as Dom swiped at me, Aidan hastily stood up to restrain her mid-assault, and I helped fantastically by cowering behind my chair in a brilliant display of Slytherin pride.

-Dom, who found she could not get past the makeshift barricade of Aidan’s arm, wheeled around, grabbed a knife out of the holder on the kitchen counter, and started waving it around.
-On the psycho scale, I’d say she was now somewhere between ‘deranged serial-killer’ and ‘preteen girl at a boyband concert.’
+Dom, who found she could not get past the makeshift barricade of Aidan’s arm, wheeled around, grabbed a knife out of the holder on the kitchen counter, and started waving it around furiously.
+On the psycho scale, I’d say she was now somewhere between ‘deranged serial-killer’ and ‘preteen girl at a boy-band concert.’